COVID-19 booster will not be offered for J&J vaccine recipients just yet - NewsBreak

 The White House on Wednesday called for a third shot of the COVID-19 vaccine for those who are fully vaccinated with either the Pfizer-BioNTech or Moderna mRNA shot.

-However, those who received the Johnson & Johnson vaccine were told they have to wait a bit longer for the extra shot.
+However, those who received the Johnson & Johnson vaccine will be told they have to wait a bit longer for the extra shot.

 The new guidance on a booster shot for those who have had Pfizer’s or Moderna’s mRNA vaccine has grown out of the explosion of cases linked to the delta variant of the COVID-19 virus.
 Another factor in the decision comes from research showing that the effectiveness of those vaccines against the variant is not as high as against the original virus.